With the rise of online reviews and social media, a single negative experience can damage a...

 Analyzing the Current State

 Before you can improve, you need to know where you currently stand.
-Conducting a thorough analysis of your existing credentialing process will help you identify gaps and inefficiencies.
+Conducting a thorough analysis of your existing licensing process will help you identify gaps and inefficiencies.
 Look for areas where the process breaks down or where resources are being wasted.

 This analysis should be data-driven.
 Use metrics and feedback to pinpoint the exact areas that need attention.
 Once you have a clear picture of the current state, you can develop a targeted plan to address these issues and make meaningful improvements.